psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comp.md

 ---
 layout: post
 title: "Where does political power reside in the United States?"
-excerpt: "Combining election results to find where voters are especially influential."
+excerpt: "Combining state and federal election results to find where voters are especially influential."
 tags: [Python, Jupyter notebook, politics, voting power, Geopandas, Pandas, altair]
 comments: true
 share: false
 ---

 It's difficult to get a broad mental overview of politics in the United States.
-There are so many elections covering different districts and each office holder has a different level of influence over policy.
-This post is an attempt to help simplify things by bringing all the federal and state level election results together in one place.
+There are so many elections covering various districts and each office holder has a different level of influence over policy outcomes.
+This post is an attempt to help simplify things by bringing all the federal and state level election results together into one place.
 I then use an approach outlined below to combine all the results into a single voting power metric for each location.
-The end result is a map that communicates the cumulative political influence of the voters by location:
+The end result is a map that communicates the cumulative political influence of voters by location:

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/votepower-comp/sum-votepower.png"></a>
-	<figcaption>The cumulative voting power for each geography over the last election cycle.</figcaption>
+	<figcaption>The cumulative voting power for each geography over the last election cycle.
+All the white squiggles are unique sub-districts made from unique district overlaps.</figcaption>
 </figure>

 Here are my main takeaways from this analysis: